Martin ‘Herbie’ Eveleigh: ‘Local Legend’

 Most of Herbie’s early wins came at the behest of his master Scott Johnston.
 Scott had a great team to train on behalf of an elite clientele.
 Many owners were pastoral beneficiaries of the Korean War inspired ‘pound-a-pound’ wool boom of the 50s and early 60s.
 Many successful graziers from the Upper Hunter and especially the Merriwa district could indulge their every whim.
 For many this was the means to afford racehorses.
 ‘Pitlochry’ raced by Mr Geoff Hordern and ‘Farnham Castle’ owned by Mr S E Edwards were extremely prolific winners for all concerned.
 I think Herbie won about 40 races on each?
 It amounted to a great score for the little local champion jockey.

 Trainer Alf Marks who arrived in Scone in 1968 with Sam Hordern was Herbie’s nemesis; but it was each-way traffic.
 Alf was skilled but succumbed to a chronic affliction.
 Exposed very early to the ravages of alcohol addiction Herbie resolved never to touch a drop in his life.
 He hasn’t; advantage Herbie.
 Alf was different.
 He struggled with his demons.
 He was always suspicious Herbie was ‘taking him for a ride’.
 I doubt it; but the gremlins persisted.
 ‘He’s seven fox power cunning’ was one of Alf’s favourite descriptors.
 ‘Mrs Kelly wouldn’t let Ned play with Herbert’ was another pearl.
 He claimed they both suffered from insomnia (‘the insomniac’ was his exact call).
-‘He lies awake all night thinking how he’s going to outsmart me; and I lie awake all night thinking how he thinks he’s going to outsmart me’!
+‘He lies awake all night thinking how he’s going to outsmart me; and I lie awake all night thinking how he thinks he’s going to outsmart me.
+We can’t sleep at night’!
 They were interesting times.

 Alf was my nemesis; but I really liked him.
 Late one night I received a call from Alf.
 He was suffering from the ‘horrors’ in his room at the Golden Fleece Hotel His old mate Jack Gill had been in town with Gill Brothers circus.
 Alf and Jack had been on a five day ‘bender’.
 Alf called me ‘Herbert’ when in the horrors.
 He claimed ‘they were after him’.
 ‘They’ turned out to be ‘imaginary weasels with faces thirty feet long, a long dark bloke in a corner’ and he ‘thought he had hepatitis’.
 He probably did.
 I called my friend Dr David Warden and described the clinical signs.
 David immediately diagnosed DTs.